Legislation continues Klobuchar and Durbin’s longstanding efforts to protect the safety of election workers

 The Election Worker Protection Act would:

-- Establish grants to states and certain local government for poll worker recruitment, training, and retention, as well as grants for election worker safety;
+- Establish grants to states and certain local governments for poll worker recruitment, training, and retention, as well as grants for election worker safety;

 - Direct the Department of Justice to provide training resources regarding the identification and investigation of threats to election workers;